KyleTheScientist/Bark/README.md

 When you join a modded lobby, simply beat on your chest like a gorilla in an alternating fashion with both hands 4 times (LRLR or RLRL).
 This will summon the interface in front of you.
 To hide the interface, simply grab it and throw it away.

 ## Installation
 To use *Bark*, you will need to have [Monke Mod Manager](https://github.com/DeadlyKitten/MonkeModManager/releases) installed.
-Make sure to check Utilla.
+Make sure to check off:
+* Bepinject & Extenject
+* Computer Interface
+* Utilla
 Once you have installed the mod loader, simply drop the `Bark.dll` file into your plugins folder.

 ![Installation GIF](https://github.com/KyleTheScientist/Bark/blob/master/Marketing/HowToInstall.gif)